irtimaled/BoundingBoxOutlineReloaded/README.md

 - Ocean Monuments; cyan boxes indicate where guardians spawn.
 New sea lantern and prismarine block types FTW.
 - End Cities; magenta boxes show the rooms, corridors and air ships in the End.
 Time to fall with style!
 - Strongholds; yellow boxes show each room in the stronghold.
 Does anyone make anything with silverfish spawners?
+- Woodland Mansions; brown boxes show each room in the woodland mansion.
+Here's Johnny!
 - Mine Shafts; light gray boxes illustrate each of the mine shafts.
 Cobwebs... grrr!
 - Villages; multicoloured spheres encircle  the village, with boxes marking if and where iron golems will spawn.
 You should see the iron titan...
 CRAZY!
 - Slime chunks; bright green boxes highlight where slimes will spawn, with a dynamic box that rises to where the players feet are to help find them from the surface.
 Bouncy... bouncy...